Reading the book of Exodus allows us to discover how great is our God, I AM THAT I AM.

 The Lord now lived in the midst of His people as their King and He continue to lead them throughout the next forty years in the desert.
 The signal for them to continue their journey was “whenever the cloud lifted” (40:36).

-  Summing up the story of the book of Exodus, we need God’ presence in everything that we do.
+Summing up the story of the book of Exodus, we need God’s presence in everything that we do.
 We need to continue living under His presence every day and to love Him as we obey what He has commanded.

-  Even, how many times do we ask Him “Who will You send with me?”
+No matter how many times do we ask Him “Who will You send with me?”

 The LORD who is the Faithful One will answer, “My presence will go with you…”